Frequently Asked Questions

 Do you have special activities in holiday seasons?

-We usually run additional seasonal activities in our Paddocks here at the Centre, but with the current restrictions in place we are unable to open the Paddocks.
+We usually run additional seasonal activities in our Paddocks here at the Centre, but with the current restrictions in place we are unable to do so this year.
 Once restrictions are lifted, we’ll let you know!

 Can we book a sleigh ride?